LloydLynx/terrainMaterialCache/README.md

 # terrainMaterialCache
 BeamNG.drive on Linux doesn't generate PBR texture cache correctly, resulting in black textures everywhere on maps that use PBR textures.
-The solution is to give BeamNG PBR cache generated on a Windows computer.
+The solution is to use PBR texture cache generated on a Windows computer.
 This is a repository of correctly generated PBR cache so Linux BeamNG players can fix their game.

 ## How to install PBR texture cache into your game:
 * Go into the terrainMaterialCache directory in this github and find the zip file for the map you want fix.
 There are two directories; "Vanilla" and "Mods".
 Pretty self explanatory.